-We are pleased to announce that most of the artists whose concerts we had to cancel last year have made themselves available at similar dates this year.
+We are pleased to announce that most of the artists whose concerts we had to cancel THIS year have made themselves available at similar dates NEXT year.

 MOST RECENT CONCERT:

 June 14, 2021 - Josie and the Emeralds

 Josie and the Emeralds comprise some of Sydney’s leading early music performers and specialize in performing works from the renaissance along with the occasional foray into contemporary music.

 Their carefully designed programs include elaborate motets, dramatic madrigals, light-hearted capricious dances and instrumental consorts.
 Josie and the Emeralds include early music soprano Josie Ryan and some of Australia’s finest viola da gamba players: Laura Vaughan, Fiona Ziegler, Catherine Upex and Brooke Green (Artistic Dir.)

 Note that this concert was held at the Turramurra Uniting Church.
 All the following concerts will be at Ravenswood.

 LAST CONCERT - regretfully cancelled due to the latest covid restrictions!